fedeizzo/zettelkasten/icns.md

 * what is a trojan?
 * what is a covert channel?
 * how access control can mitigare command injection attacks?
+* what is a problem solved by OAuth?
+Which entities are in involved?
+* what is an OAuth token?
+Is it opaque for which entity involved in OAuth?
+* what is ABAC?
+What is ABAC policy?
+What are the advantages of ABAC over RBAC?
+* what is XACML?
+What is a XACML target, effect, condition, rule policy and policy set?
+What are the XACML policy combining algorithms?
+* describe the XACML architecture

 ## TODO list
 - [ ] in cybersec perspectives slides there is a reference to GDPR.
 Check if the content is the same inside GDPR and privacy slides